Poso Regency: Religions

-The population of Poso district consists of various ethnic groups, so it is considered a multicultural regency in Indonesia.
+The population of Poso Regency is made up of various ethnic groups, so it is considered a multicultural regency in Indonesia.
 The population is also quite diverse in religion.
 Data from the Ministry of Religion in 2020, around 60.80% (151,261 people) embraced Christianity.
-Regency's Religious Office noted that the majority of the population in Poso in 2020 was Protestant, with the number of adherents stated to be as many as 147,899 inhabitants (59% of the population).
+Poso Regency's Religious Office noted that the majority of the population in Poso in 2020 was Protestant, with the number of adherents stated to be as many as 147,899 inhabitants (59% of the population).
 This was followed by 83,597 Muslims (33.6%), 13,937 Hindus (5.6%), 3.362 Roman Catholics (1.35%) and 4 Buddhists, respectively.
-As of 2022, the number of places of worship in Poso consisted of 280 mosques, 690 Protestant churches, 26 Catholic churches and 102 Hindu temples.
+As of 2022, the number of places of worship in Poso Regency consisted of 280 mosques, 690 Protestant churches, 26 Catholic churches and 102 Hindu temples.

-Prior to colonial rule, the inhabitants of Poso followed a traditional belief system known as Lamoa.
+Prior to colonial rule, the inhabitants of Poso Regency followed a traditional belief system known as Lamoa.
 Islam became the first prominent religion in Poso during the early 19th century when it was brought by the Mandarese people who settled in the To Kadombuku area (present-day Tomasa River region), although the exact means of their arrival remain unknown.
 The spread of Christianity in Poso began in the late 19th century with the arrival of Albert Christian Kruyt, a Dutch Calvinist missionary sent by the Netherlands Missionary Society (NZG) to initiate a mission.
-Following seventeen years of work, their efforts bore fruit when hundreds of To Pebato residents were baptized on Christmas Eve, December 25, 1909.
+Following seventeen years of work, their efforts bore fruit when hundreds of To Pebato residents were baptized on Christmas Eve, 25 December 1909.
 Central Sulawesi Christian Church (GKST) is a church organization that was established on 18 October 1947 in Tentena.
 GKST serves Central, West and South Sulawesi.
-In 2006, 188 thousand people registered to become members, and there are 376 congregations served by 625 priests.
+In 2006, 188,000 people were registered as members, and there were 376 congregations served by 625 priests.